Non-Gaming & Non-Sports Wagering Vendors

 Paper copies of Form 1021, Form 1021CC and Form 1023 are obsolete and will no longer be accepted.
 All information required to complete these three forms will now be submitted electronically through the MLGCA online licensing system.
 FORMS 1021, 1021CC and 1023 ARE PROVIDED FOR REFERENCE ONLY.

-(1) Remains in effect for 5 years from the date the Commission approves (the original date of) Registration or Certification;
+(1) Remains in effect for 5 years from the date the Commission approves (the original date of) Registration;

 (3) Shall automatically expire if a Vendor does not comply with RENEWAL requirements under this regulation; and